-Wall Street set to open higher on earnings optimism
+US STOCKS-Wall St set to open higher on earnings optimism

 Of the 289 S&P 500 companies that reported results until Friday, 73 percent of them beat analyst expectations.
 This is above the 71 percent average over the past four quarters, according to Thomson Reuters I/B/E/S.

-The S&P 500 slipped on Friday on negative reactions to earnings reports from high-profile names such as Amazon (AMZN.O), Exxon (XOM.N) and Starbucks (SBUX.O) and a drop in shares of tobacco companies.
+The S&P 500 slipped on Friday on negative reactions to earnings reports from high-profile names such as Amazon , Exxon and Starbucks and a drop in shares of tobacco companies.

 "We had a choppy week last week, we had a very erratic week, so coming off a erratic week, we're getting some early morning premarket bargain hunting," said Andre Bakhos, managing director at Janlyn Capital LLC.

-Apple Inc (AAPL.O), a part of the Dow, is expected to report quarterly results after market close on Tuesday and its performance may hold the sway over tech stocks this week.
+Apple Inc, a part of the Dow, is expected to report quarterly results after market close on Tuesday and its performance may hold the sway over tech stocks this week.

 Data vying for attention includes ISM Chicago Purchasing Managers' Index data that is expected at 9:45 a.m.
 ET.
 The reading, which is an indicator of the strength of U.S. manufacturing sector, is likely to show a slight dip in July.